Producers Guild Bans Harvey Weinstein For Life

 In its announcement, the guild said Weinstein resigned from the organization rather than contesting the banishment decision.
 It added that members "are given 15 days' notice before disciplinary action is taken."

 The move comes two weeks after Weinstein was expelled from the Academy Of Motion Pictures Arts And Sciences.
-At around the same time, the Producers Guild began the process of terminating Weinstein's membership.
+Around the same time, the Producers Guild began the process of terminating Weinstein's membership.

 Fallout from the case has resulted in scrutiny of other Hollywood figures — including Amazon Studios' Roy Price, who resigned after women went public with allegations against him.
 It has also prompted a number of women and men to speak out more openly and forcibly against sexual harassment.

 Dozens of women have now made claims against director James Toback.
-And over the weekend, actor Anthony Rapp accused Kevin Spacey of sexual misconduct, leading Spacey to apologize.
+And over the weekend, actor Anthony Rapp accused actor Kevin Spacey of sexual misconduct, leading Spacey to apologize.